libp2p/docs/content/tutorials/getting-started/javascript.md

 Now that you have configured a **Transport**, **Crypto** and **Stream Multiplexer** module, you can start your libp2p node.
 We can start and stop libp2p using the [`libp2p.start()`](https://github.com/libp2p/js-libp2p/blob/master/doc/API.md#start) and [`libp2p.stop()`](https://github.com/libp2p/js-libp2p/blob/master/doc/API.md#stop) methods.

 A libp2p node needs to have a listen address for the given transport, so that it can be reached by other nodes in the network.
-Accordingly, we will install the `multiaddr` module to create a tcp [multiaddress](https://docs.libp2p.io/reference/glossary/#multiaddr) and add it to the node.
+Accordingly, we will install the `multiaddr` module to create a tcp [multiaddress][definition_multiaddress] and add it to the node.

 ```js
 const Libp2p = require('libp2p')